-(3) In the application of (1) and (2), screens and bulwarks more than 1.5 m in height are to be regarded as parts of superstructure or deckhouses.
-The height of the hatch coamings and that of any deck cargo, such as containers, may be disregarded when determining h and A. With regard to determining A, when a bulwark is more than 1.5 m high, the area shown below as A_2 is to be included in A. (2018)
+- 1. When calculating h, sheer and trim are to be ignored, i.e. h is the sum of freeboard amidships plus the height (at centreline) of each tier of houses having a breadth greater than B/4. - 2.
+If a house having a breadth greater than B/4 is above a house with a breadth of B/4 or less, then the wide house is to be included but the narrow house ignored. - 3.
+Screens or bulwarks 1.5 m or more in height are to be regarded as parts of houses when determining h and A. The height of the hatch coamings and that of any deck cargo, such as containers, may be disregarded when determining h and A. With regard to determining A, when a bulwark is more than 1.5 m high, the area shown below as A2 is to be included in A.